Japandi Style: The Timeless Trend That's Still Defining 2026

 Mix Craft Traditions

 A Scandinavian wooden chair next to a Japanese ceramic vase.
-A Danish wool throw on a low Japanese-style platform.
+A Danish wool throw on a low platform in Japanese style.
 The beauty of Japandi is in the dialogue between two craft traditions.

 Add Greenery Thoughtfully